 - Conduct or participate in outreach programs, talking to groups about managing diseases and promoting wellness

 The job outlook according to the United States Department of Labor is very bright.
 As demand for healthcare services grows, physician assistants will be needed to provide care to patients.
-Employment of physician assistants is expected to increase 37 percent from 2016 to 2026, much faster than the average for all occupations.
-The average median salary for PAs in 2016 was $101,480 per year.
+Employment of physician assistants is expected to increase 37 percent from 2017 to 2027, much faster than the average for all occupations.
+The median salary for PAs in 2017 was $104,860 per year.